cogxen/learn/pages/challenges/sql-50/june-2024/584-find-customer-referee.md

 <CustomAccordion title="Pandas" submitted_by="@noeyislearning" submit_github_url="https://github.com/noeyislearning">

 - `import pandas as pd`: This line imports the pandas library and gives it the alias pd.
 Pandas is a powerful data manipulation library in Python that provides data structures and functions needed for manipulating structured data.
-- `def find_customer_referee(customer: pd.DataFrame) -> pd.DataFrame:`: This line defines a function called `find_customer_referee` that takes a pandas DataFrame `customer` as input and returns a pandas DataFrame.
+- `def find_customer_referee(customer: pd.DataFrame) -pd.DataFrame:`: This line defines a function called `find_customer_referee` that takes a pandas DataFrame `customer` as input and returns a pandas DataFrame.
 A DataFrame is a two-dimensional labeled data structure with columns of potentially different types.
 It's similar to a spreadsheet or SQL table, or a dictionary of Series objects.
 - `return customer[(customer['referee_id'] != 2) | (customer['referee_id'].isnull())][['name']]`:

   This line does several things: